Cirque du Soleil stellt Pressemappen mit Informationen zu den verschiedenen Shows und über das Unternehmen zur Verfügung.

-Surrounded by members of numerous tribes, two Amerindian dancers now take the stage to create new figures with their hoops, finishing with a globe and the wings of an eagle.
+Surrounded by members of numerous tribes, two Amerindian dancers now take the stage to create new figures with their hoops, finishing with two globes representing unity and eternity.

 In a scene that evokes a wedding ceremony, a pair of roller skaters spin and